SoumyaShyamoli/PortfolioProject/docs/adr/0013-accepted-security-gaps.md

-S3 bucket policies, KMS encryption, Snowflake network policies, snapshots/SCD2, local-conversion checksums, and — separately — the category of `tfsec` findings this project's Terraform will legitimately trigger once static analysis runs in CI
+S3 bucket policies, KMS encryption, Snowflake network policies, snapshots/SCD2, local-conversion checksums, and — separately — the category of `tfsec` findings this project's Terraform will legitimately trigger once static analysis runs in CI.

 The instinct after a review like that is to build everything flagged.
 That's the wrong instinct here.
 Some of these gaps are real risk on a